Who or what is antichrist? What does this strange-sounding term mean? How can you avoid being a victim of the end-time Antichrist’s deception?

 - They deny that Christ came in the flesh and that He and God the Father live in true Christians today.
 The apostle John stated: “For many deceivers have gone out into the world who do not confess Jesus Christ as coming in the flesh.
 This is a deceiver and an antichrist” (2 John 1:7).

-As we draw closer to the return of Jesus Christ to this earth to establish the Kingdom of God, you need to beware of the false prophets and antichrists that are prophesied to come.
+As we draw closer to the return of Jesus Christ to this earth to establish the Kingdom of God, you need to beware of the false prophets and antichrists that are prophesied to come in the end times.
 Don’t allow yourself to be deceived.
 Remember Christ’s admonition: “If you want to enter into life, keep the commandments” (Matthew 19:17).